 then generate a random variable $\tau(v)$ with distribution $\mu(q_v,.)$; the node $v$ will evaporate at global time $\tau + \tau(v)$ (hence, $\tau(v)$ is its remaining lifetime, when it becomes active). }

-The function $f$ is a parameter of the algorithm, as well as the initial weights $(w_u,u\in V)$, the family of distributions $\mu(.,.)$, and even the parameters that can be used to store additional information, as the complete geometry of the evaporated subtrees, as well as their lifetimes, for example.
+The function $f$ is a parameter of the algorithm, as well as the initial weights $(w_u,u\in V)$, the family of distributions $\mu(.,.)$, and even some additional parameters can be used to store additional information, as the complete geometry of the evaporated subtrees, as well as their lifetimes, for example.

 In \cite{MSZ05}, the model is as follows: the initial weight of all $u\in V$ are $w_u=1$, for all $u\in V$.
-The map $f$ is given by \be f(w_v, q_{v_1},\cdots,q_{v_{d-1}})=w_v+q_{v_1}+\cdots+q_{v_{d-1}}=1+q_{v_1}+\cdots+q_{v_{d-1}}\ee meaning that a node adds to its own weight the weights transmitted from its eliminated neighbours (hence, becoming active, its weight is the size of the tree formed by $v$, and the eliminated subtrees which were hanging from it); finally the remaining life time of a node with parameter $q$ is distributed as $m_q\sim {\sf Expo}(q)$, the exponential distribution with parameter $q$. \\ The main result in \cite{MSZ05} is the following: if one continues the elimination procedure till a single node ${\bf u}$ remains, then ${\bf u}$ is a uniform node of $V$.
-Denote by ${\sf Evaporation}(T,n)$ the random tree obtained from this particular election type evaporation process when only $n$ nodes remains (for $n\leq |V(T)|$).
-For a given $t\in \TT{T}{n}$, the graph $T-t$ induced by the removal of edges of $t$ in $T$ is a forest composed by $n$ trees.
+The map $f$ is given by \be f(w_v, q_{v_1},\cdots,q_{v_{d-1}})=w_v+q_{v_1}+\cdots+q_{v_{d-1}}=1+q_{v_1}+\cdots+q_{v_{d-1}}\ee meaning that a node adds to its weight the weights transmitted from its eliminated neighbours (hence, becoming active, its weight is the size of the tree formed by $v$, and the eliminated subtrees which were hanging from it); finally, the remaining lifetime of a node with parameter $q$ is distributed as $m_q\sim {\sf Expo}(q)$, the exponential distribution with parameter $q$. \\ The main result in \cite{MSZ05} is the following: if one continues the elimination procedure till a single node ${\bf u}$ remains, then ${\bf u}$ is a uniform node of $V$.
+Denote by ${\sf Evaporation}(T,n)$ the random tree obtained from this particular election type evaporation process when only $n$ nodes remain (for $n\leq |V(T)|$).
+For a given $t\in \TT{T}{n}$, the graph $T-t$ induced by the removal of edges of $t$ in $T$ is a forest composed of $n$ trees.
 For any $v\in t$, denote by $\Delta_v$ the tree of $T-t$ attached to $v$.
 We have \begin{theo} For any subtree $t\in \TT{G}{n}$,